romulan-overlord/MDSC-101/README.md

 # MDSC-101

-Repository for all the code i write in my Applied Linear Algebra class.
+Repository for all the code I write in my Applied Linear Algebra practicals.